‘The Invisible Man’ Is A Surprisingly Modern Take On A Classic Monster

 Instead, with no more Dark Universe (RIP, 2017-2017), but still wanting to do something with the monster property, Universal’s game plan seems to now be, “If we can’t do a shared universe, let’s just make interesting stories instead.”
 And Leigh Whannell’s version of The Invisible Man is a smart take on a story that seems next to impossible to tell in an interesting way, but here it somehow is.

 The most remarkable thing about The Invisible Man is that a lot of it seems “real.”
 Okay, no, not the hi-tech suit that makes Adrian Griffin invisible.
-But pretty much every word that comes from Elizabeth Moss’ Cecilia seems real.
+But pretty much every word that comes from Elisabeth Moss’ Cecilia seems real.
 It sounds like stories we’ve all heard before about abusive relationships.
 And, unfortunately, what’s she’s told in response sounds all too familiar, too.
 Cecilia knows what’s happening.
 She knows she’s being stalked.
 But everyone tells her she’s the crazy one.
 That it’s all in her head.
 That nothing bad is going to happen, as more and more bad things happen.

 What makes The Invisible Man interesting is that the “invisible man” himself is almost inconsequential to this story.
 Not Adrian, per se – in the film, Adrian is a man who fakes his own death so that he could use an invisible suit to stalk his former lover – but the fact he has a suit that makes him invisible.
 The trick the film uses is that many men have instilled the same fear, abuse, and paranoia into women without the use of any kind of invisible suit.
 It’s such a movie about a woman being gaslighted it doesn’t even try to play cute with that notion – you know, make it vague enough until a film scholar of some sort points it out.
 The Invisible Man just own the fact that this is literally what the whole movie is about and is better off for it.
 And making Cecilia the main character is a smart move.